Manojkl/Cost_To_Consumers-CTC/AGI/Readme.md

 Let's say I want to define what words, sound, visual I want to view !!

-Starting with: I can tell any chatbot, example: ChatGPT not to use certain kind of words in the response.
-If that is absolutely necessary then tell it to respond with certain way (Tell how you want to use that things).
+Starting with: I can tell any chatbot, example: ChatGPT not to use a certain kind of words in the response.
+If that is necessary, then tell it to respond in a certain way (Tell how you want to use that thing).

 ## AGI Definition

 A type of artificial intelligence capable of learning, and applying knowledge across a wide range of tasks at the level of a human being — or beyond — with the ability to generalize knowledge from one domain to another.

+Singularity (In Tech) – A point in time where technological intelligence surpasses that of humans, triggering an uncontrollable and irreversible surge in technological advancement.
+Singularity (In Physics) - A point in space-time (blackhole) where the laws of physics are broken.

 ## Difference between AI and AGI

+Narrow AI - Good at doing a single task.
+E.g, Calculator or image recognition Broad AI (AGI) - Good at doing multiple tasks.
+E.g Human

 If narrow AI is like a calculator (excellent at one thing), Then AGI is like a human mind — flexible, adaptable, and able to learn new things independently.